 Simplify Internal Licensing Processes While Embracing Flexible Licensing - HERTA Case Study HERTA Security Imagine a software technology that could automatically identify individuals that pose a threat to safety and security – by scanning crowds of people on the streets, or...

-Combine Separate Licensing Platforms like Cadac - Case Study
+Combine Separate Licensing Platforms - Cadac Case Study

 Cadac Group Reduces Expenses & Gains Flexibility - Case Study Cadac Group is a leading provider of solutions to create, manage, and share digital design information.
 As the design is becoming more digital, Cadac Group offers its customers expertise to enable them to be...